Unboxed-Software/solana-course/content/mwa-deep-dive.md

 export default SignAndSendTransactionScreen;
 ```

-Let's edit `MWAApp.tsx` and add our new screen to the switch statement:
+Finally, let's edit `MWAApp.tsx` and add our new screen to the switch statement:
 ```tsx
     switch (currentRequest?.__type) {
       case MWARequestType.AuthorizeDappRequest: